2ez4ai/2ez4ai.github.io/_posts/2020-10-14-linear_classification-ml03.md

 where $\phi,\mu_j$, and $\sigma_{j}$ are parameters that can be learned by MLE method.
 Note that such model is just a common case.
 The key idea of naive Bayes classifier is its independence assumption.
 Specifically, naive Bayes classifier is not a single method but a family of methods.
 By assuming the independence, it can be extremely fast compared with other classification methods.

 ## 4.2.
-Gaussian discriminant analysis
+Gaussian Discriminant Analysis

 As a generative method, *Gaussian discriminant analysis* (GDA) models the prior and the likelihood as follows,